Topological Directional Coupler

 We have demonstrated a tunable TDC based on tuning the valley-hybridization of edge states via relaxing the topological protection of the valley DoF.
 With additional delay lines, any arbitrary U$(2)$ operation on the valley-polarized states can be realized using SPC$^{1,2}$ and VPC as elementary building components (see Supplementary Material for details).
 When the valley-hybridization is tuned, the spin DoF stays conserved for a wide range of frequency (from $\omega_0$ to $1.022\omega_0$, about $50\%$ of the VPC band gap width), and the guided modes remain immune to back-scattering while turning around $90^{\circ}$ corners, keeping the structure compact.
 Moreover, because the edge states supported by the multi-mode waveguiding domain wall originate from the Dirac cones gapped through the same mechanism, they propagate at identical group velocities across the topological band gap, potentially accommodating more complicated light flow manipulations.

 Our design offers a new way for developing interferometers -- through breaking the protection of one specific topological DoF, the corresponding edge modes are coupled.
 This paradigm offers a control knob from first principles for adjusting the coupling: the extent of topological-protection-breaking.
 Therefore, our design is fundamentally different from conventional directional couplers, for which mode hybridization is due to the evanescent coupling of the two waveguide modes and usually tuned by empirically adjusting the waveguide geometry and separation~\cite{Crespi:2013}.
 Additionally, TDCs can scale up with a cascading architecture, similar to MZI meshes.
 Compared to interferometers based on single-mode topological waveguides~\cite{XFRen:2021}, our design harnesses the multi-modeness and offers controllability via carefully relaxing the valley conservation, both of which could enable applications in microwave metamaterials and quantum computing~\cite{TJCui:2022,Gu_Review:2017}.
-With all-dielectric SPCs and VPCs for the telecommunication spectrum~\cite{Kang:2018,Litchinitser:2019}, the same design can possibly be realized on chip and combined with other topological photonic components~\cite{Hafezi:2020,YLi:2020,Litchinitser:2019,QJWang:2020}, allowing future progress in integrated photonics, photonic neuromorphic computing, and programmable quantum circuits~\cite{Wetzstein:2020,Thompson:2020,NP_Review:2022}.
+With all-dielectric SPCs and VPCs for the telecommunication spectrum~\cite{Kang:2018,Litchinitser:2019}, the same design can possibly be realized on chip and combined with other topological photonic components~\cite{LiangFeng:2023,Hafezi:2020,YLi:2020,Litchinitser:2019,QJWang:2020}.
+Furthermore, with light-controlled index-programmable materials~\cite{LiangFeng:2019,TWu:2023,MoLi:2024,Onodera:2024}, the perturbation along the armchair channel could be tuned remotely, paving the way for future progress in integrated photonics, photonic neuromorphic computing, and programmable quantum circuits~\cite{Wetzstein:2020,Thompson:2020,NP_Review:2022}.